 3. Align the music with your audience.

 Here it’s essential to know your target audience.
 That is, who’s going to be watching the video you are creating?
 Is it aimed at children, young people, managers of large companies, university students…?

-Use a musical genre that fits with your audience and doesn’t break with the schemes of your own video.
+Use a musical genre that fits your audience and doesn’t break with the schemes of your own video.

 That is, if our video is aimed at moms with kids, we will certainly not choose the rock or hip-hop genres for it.
 It’s common sense.
 As well as we will not put classical or country music if we address young twentysomethings, but we will probably choose some type of electronic music.

-Choose two or three genres that best suit your audience from the list we add below and, once you have selected several songs of that genre, do all the possible tests to see which ones fits better:
+Choose two or three genres that best suit your audience from the list we add below and, once you have selected several songs of that genre, do all the possible tests to see which ones fit better: